 A few of my favorite virtual presentation and collaboration tools that can help you stay virtual-first include:

-- Calendar — Calendar App is an online calendar and scheduling software.
+- Calendar — Calendar App is an online calendar and meeting scheduling software.

 - Prezi Video — Brings unmatched engagement to your hybrid work for better meetings, deeper collaboration, and enhanced productivity.